margaretkk/tt.pb.local/README.md

 Add a migration to database in terminal window via print: php migrations.php

-Then open your local server with port you earlier configure and fill the form!
+Then open your local server with port you earlier configure, go to /form in url and fill the form!